LambdaAK/LambdaScript/README.md

-# LambdaScript - a Functional Programming Language Inspried by OCaml and Haskell
+# LambdaScript - a Functional Programming Language Inspired by OCaml and Haskell

 ## Table of Contents
 1. [Overview](#overview)